Compositories and Gleaves: Gleaves

-In conclusion, the category of gleaves $\mathbf{G}(\mc,\Sets)$ is equivalent to the category $\mathbf{G}$ of sheaves on $\mc'$, where $\{u\rightarrow 1,v\rightarrow 1\}$ is the unique non-trivial covering family.
-Since the pullback of this family along $r$ is not a covering family, $\mc'$ is not a site.
+In conclusion, the category of gleaves $\mathsf{Gl}(\sC,\Sets)$ is equivalent to the category $\mathsf{Gl}$ of sheaves on $\sC'$, where $\{u\rightarrow w,v\rightarrow w\}$ is the unique non-trivial covering family.
+Since the pullback of this family along $r$ is not a covering family, $\sC'$ is not a site.

-A direct verification shows that all contravariant hom-functors are sheaves on $\mc'$.
-Our goal is to show that the hom-functor $h_1=\mathbf{G}(-,1)$ is not an exponentiable object in $\mathbf{G}$.
-We first claim that the diagram of hom-functors
+A direct verification shows that all contravariant hom-functors are sheaves on $\sC'$.
+Our goal is to show that the hom-functor $h_1=\mathsf{Gl}(-,1)$ is not an exponentiable object in $\mathsf{Gl}$.
+Since the contravariant Yoneda embedding is cocontinuous, the diagram of hom-functors